pipedrive/client-nodejs/README.md

 	console.log('A deal was added! ' + data.current.title + ' (' + data.current.value + ' ' + data.current.currency + ')');
 });
 ```

+Supported event names consist of object type (deal, person, organization, ...) and type of change (`added`, `deleted`, `updated` or `merged`), joined by a dot.
+The list of supported object types are listed in the [Pipedrive Webhooks documentation](https://app.pipedrive.com/webhooks).

 To read more about ad hoc data change event listeners, check out [examples/live-updates.js](examples/live-updates.js).